Collector's Guide: What To Know About The Rolex Submariner Reference 5512

 Interestingly, Rolex sent two important chronometers to Dwight D. Eisenhower and Sir Winston Churchill that marked significant chronometer production.
 Churchill received the 100,000th Rolex chronometer (with his coat of arms in enamel on the case back) and Eisenhower received the 150,000th Rolex chronometer (which has since had its dial terribly reprinted).

 With the additional efforts undergone by Rolex to have these movements transported to undergo testing then certification, the chronometer-grade Submariner models would be considerably more expensive (approximately 25% higher) than the non-chronometer Submariner reference 5513.
-This qualification certainly resonated and was a symbol of pride to many customers, but the majority of clientele would need to be educated on why this additional two lines of text was so important.
+The qualification certainly resonated and was a symbol of pride to many customers, but the majority of clientele would need to be educated on why this additional two lines of text were so important.
 Rolex would go to great lengths in their marketing over the following decades to emphasize the importance of superlative chronometers.
 These numbers are highlighted by the manufacturer in catalogs as well as cited in Swiss newspapers:

 • From 1927 to 1951, Rolex produced 500,000 chronometers.